Mic92/cntr/README.md

 ## Features

-- Cntr is container-agnostic: Instead of interfacing with container engines, it implements the underlying operating system API.
-It treats every container as a group of processes, that it can inherit properties from.
-- For user's convenience cntr also supports container names/identifier for the following container engines natively:
+- For convenience cntr supports container names/identifier for the following container engines natively:
   * docker
   * LXC
   * rkt
   * systemd-nspawn
-  * for other container engines cntr also takes process ids instead of identifiers.
+- For other container engines cntr also takes process ids (PIDs) instead of container names.
-- Cntr inherits the following container properties:
-  * namespaces (mount, uts, pid, net, cgroup, ipc)
-  * cgroups
-  * apparamor/selinux
-  * capabilities
-  * user/group ids
-  * environment variables
-  * the following files: /etc/passwd, /etc/hostname, /etc/hosts, /etc/resolv.conf
-- We extensively evaluated the correctness and performance of cntr's filesystem using xfstests and a wide range of filesystem performance benchmarks (iozone, pgbench, dbench, fio, fs-mark, postmark, ...)

 ## Installation